 • UC Irvine does not consider “demonstrated interest” in the admissions process.

 • Make sure to dedicate sufficient time and effort to the supplemental essays required by UC Irvine.
-In the 2021-22 cycle, there were eight total prompts, of which applicants are instructed to choose four to respond to.
-Each response in limited to maximum of 350 words.
+In the 2023-24 cycle, there are eight total prompts, of which applicants are told to choose four to address.
+Each response is limited to a maximum of 350 words.

 UC Essays